 In 1977, when the campus moved to the South Loop, the program merged and became the 'Theater/Music' department, with productions performed in the Columbia Theater Center.
 Theater and Music became separate departments in 1996 and the department changed its name once more from 'Theater' to 'Theatre' in 2009.

 The college purchased the 72 E. 11th Street building in 1980.
 Performance has always been an important aspect of the program , both for experience and public recognition.
 Students acquired an integrated artistic experience where performance, creation and education came together to create an intense, uplifting, and real communion of artist and audience.

-In 2017, the Getz Theatre and other performance spaces in the building were renovated, reopening in 2018, The theatre complex is now known as the Columbia College Chicago Getz Theatre Center, housing four performance spaces.
+In 2017, the Getz Theatre and other performance spaces in the building were renovated, reopening in 2018.
+The theatre complex is now known as the Columbia College Chicago Getz Theater Center, housing four performance spaces.

 Chairs for the Theatre Department include: